jagprog5/dev-guide/behavioral.md

 Generally, functional requirements should flow down the hierarchy and design parameters should flow up the hierarchy (with ample communication throughout).

+#### Broken Telephone

+There should be as few layers as possible between the developer and the source of functional requirements.
+Ideally the developer should experience the context first hand.

 ## Presentation

 The way that things are said can matter more than how they are said.
 Be mindful